Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 After financial eligibility requirements are checked and double checked, documentation is gathered, and functional eligibility is clarified, Georgia residents can apply for Medicaid online through Georgia Gateway.
 They can also contact their county office for the Division of Family and Children Services (DCFS), or call DCFS at 1-877-423-4746.

-Applicants for the Community Care Services Program (CCSP) should contact their local Area Agency on Aging for a telephone screening to see if they meet the eligibility criteria, and if so, the applicant will be placed on a waiting list for an in-home functional assessment.
-This Georgia Department of Human Services site has Area Agency on Aging locations and contact information, or applicants can call 1-888-669-7195.
+Applicants for the Community Care Services Program (CCSP) should contact their local Area Agency on Aging for a telephone screening to see if they meet the eligibility criteria.
+If they do, the applicant will be placed on a waiting list for an in-home functional assessment.
+Click here to find a list of Georgia Area Agencies on Aging.

 Applicants for Services Options Using Resources in Community Environments (SOURCE) should contact Georgia’s Aging & Disability Network at 1-866-552-4464, or contact their local Aging And Disability Resource Connection.